Please see the Inquiry home page for more information.

 To examine the use of drones (unmanned aerial vehicles) by governments, for domestic and international, military and civilian purposes.

 Details about the aims and objectives of the APPG, and current focus areas, can be found on our About page.
-The Group has 66 Members of Parliament.
-It is chaired by Clive Lewis MP (Lab) and Baroness Stern (CB).
-Founder and former chair Tom Watson MP (Lab) is Honorary President.
+The Group has 62 Members of Parliament.
+It is Chaired by Stewart McDonald MP (SNP) and Baroness Stern (CB).
 For the latest update on our work, please see here.

 We hold meetings that serve to inform and engage parliamentarians on the use of this technology in areas of interest to members.
 These meetings are invitation only, but notices and any briefings and power points can be found on the meetings page.